Western Cape Archives & Records

 Non-public records include the papers of Sir B D’Urban, 1823-1854 (A519).
 FS Malan, 1795-1941 (A 583).
 St George’s Cathedral, 1806-1923 (A1939).
 Sir Richard Southey, 1834-1899 (A611).
 Maclear-Mann Papers, 1811-1909 (A 515).
 Urban Foundation, 1973-1991 (A2562).

 The Western Cape Government website page for the Archives is helpful in providing general and up to date information.
 There are plentiful and well-organised finding aids in an anteroom in the Archives.
 The only searchable information is that of the National Archives.
 This has a search facility, but the database is limited, partial and seriously out of date so that even key records are difficult or impossible to find using it.
-A combination of references in published work, email or telephone contacts with staff and personal visit may be required to establish the relevance of its collections to any particular project.
+A combination of references in published work, email or telephone contacts with staff and personal visit will be required to establish the relevance of its collections to any particular project.